Hecke orbits on Shimura varieties of Hodge type: Proof of the main theorem and some variants

 \subsection{Results at ramified primes and parahoric level}

-The statement of the results make sense for central leaves in special fibres of the Kisin--Pappas \cite{KisinPappas} integral models of Shimura varieties of parahoric level at tamely ramified primes.
+The statements of our theorems make sense for central leaves in special fibres of the Kisin--Pappas \cite{KisinPappas} integral models of Shimura varieties of parahoric level at tamely ramified primes $p>2$.

-If the group is unramified and the level is parahoric, then the Hecke orbit conjecture for central leaves at parahoric level follows immediately from Theorem \ref{Thm:MainTheorem2}.
+If $G$ is unramified over $\qp$ and the level is parahoric, then the Hecke orbit conjecture for central leaves at parahoric level follows immediately from Theorem \ref{Thm:MainTheorem2}.
 The main observation is that the forgetful map

-where $C'$ is a central leaf at Iwahori level and $C$ is a central leaf at hyperspecial level, is $G(\afp)$-equivariant and induces a bijection on $\pi_0$.
-This last statement can be proven using the surjectivity of $C' \to C$\footnote{ This surjectivity is axiom 4c of the He-Rapoport axioms, see \cite{ShenYuZhang}, and follows from Rapoport--Zink uniformisation at parahoric level, which is Theorem A of \cite{HoftenArxiv}.} and the explicit description of connected components of Igusa varieties in \cites{vHXiao, KretShin}.
-Rapoport--Zink uniformisation of isogeny classes at parahoric level\footref{FN:RZ}, implies as before that isogeny classes are dense in the Newton strata containing them.
+where $C'$ is a central leaf at Iwahori level and $C$ is a central leaf at hyperspecial level, is equivariant for the prime-to-$p$ Hecke operators and induces a bijection on $\pi_0$.
+This last statement can be proven using the surjectivity\footnote{ This surjectivity is axiom 4c of the He--Rapoport axioms, see \cite{ShenYuZhang}, and follows from Rapoport--Zink uniformisation at parahoric level, which is \cite[Theorem 2]{vH}.} of $C' \to C$, and the explicit description of connected components of Igusa varieties in \cites{vHXiao, KretShin}.

+Rapoport--Zink uniformisation of isogeny classes at parahoric level\footref{FN:RZ} implies as before that isogeny classes are dense in the Newton strata containing them.

-If the group is ramified, then it is not always true that $G(\afp)$ acts transitively on $\pi_0(\shg)$ (see \cite{OkiComponents} for explicit counterexamples) and therefore it is not necessarily true that $G(\afp)$ acts transitively on $\pi_0(C)$ either because $\pi_0(C) \to \pi_0(\shg)$ is surjective.
-Nevertheless, we expect that the continuous part of the Hecke orbit conjecture is true for ramified groups and can be proven with more or less the same proofs.
-However one has to be careful for example with the proof of Corollary 2.2.1 of \cite{OrdinaryHO} because one does not know that EKOR strata are quasi-affine in this generality.
+If $G$ is a ramified group over $\qp$, then it is not always true that $\gafp$ acts transitively on $\pi_0(\shg)$ (see \cite{OkiComponents} for explicit counterexamples), and therefore it is not necessarily true that $\gafp$ acts transitively on $\pi_0(C)$ either because $\pi_0(C) \to \pi_0(\shg)$ is surjective.
+Nevertheless, we expect that the continuous part of the Hecke orbit conjecture is true for ramified groups.
+In fact, we suspect that the strategy adopted in this paper can be made to work for ramified groups.